mozilla-services/merino/docs/data.md

   in microseconds, that the adM Remote Settings provider took to generate suggestions.

+  **Tags:**

+  - `accepts-english` - If the request included an `Accept-Language` header that accepted any `en-*` locale.
+Only requests that do are provided with suggestions.

 - `cache.memory.duration-us` - A histogram that records the amount of time, in microseconds, that the memory cache took to provide a suggestion.
 Includes the time it takes to fallback to the inner provider for cache misses and errors.

   **Tags:**

-  - `cache-status` - If the request was pulled from the cache or regenerated.
+  - `cache-status` - If the response was pulled from the cache or regenerated.
     `"hit"`, `"miss"`, `"error"`, or `"none"`.

 - `cache.redis.duration-us` - A histogram that records the amount of time, in